vzsky/heptagon/README.md

 -   may need to migrate to another language (after testing: js might be the fittest)
 -   sort alphanumerically
 -   test on other os

+## note

+It's possible to have better grading experience ( faster grading time ) by allowing tasks to be graded at the same time, which can be efficiently done in js using promises, but it will lead to high cpu usage and result in all TLE on every solution and tasks